 However, in a family environment, they’re an equally great watchdog and protector of the home.
 You will always be able to count on a Doberman Pinscher to have your back.
-Plus, they’re a great second pair of eyes for your older children.
+Plus, they’re a great second pair of eyes for your children and property.

 RECOMMENDED: 9 Beautiful Colors of Dogs

 Colors of Doberman Pinschers

 Whether a color is “standard” or not doesn’t really matter for most owners.
 That is, unless you plan to show your dog or have them participate in AKC competitions.
 Otherwise, color is really just a preference and choice among owners.

 That being said, the Doberman Pinscher only has 4 official standard colors as set by the American Kennel Club.
 Even so, AKC recognizes 5 different Doberman colors – including the elusive yet majestic White Doberman Pinscher.

 |DESCRIPTION||STANDARD COLORS||REGISTRATION CODE|